$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 The first relating to the hunt and kill instincts of cats and the second relating to boredom of the domesticated cat.

 It is quite possible that as cats have become domesticated these behaviors are interrelated.
-There will always be some behaviors from domesticated animals that simply can’t be explained.
+There will always be some behaviors from domesticated animals that simply can’t be explained by natural instincts.

-In addition, the tactile feel of the paper may also be a trigger for paper tearing.
+The tactile feel of paper products may be a trigger for paper tearing.

 If paper tearing is bothersome simply remember to put away any documents that look as though they may be fair game for ripping and tearing.